risk-first/website/docs/risks/Communication-Risks/On-Protocols.md

  - Clients (eventually) stop using `/api/v1/something`.
  - Supplier retires `/api/v1/something` API.

-#### Forward Compatibility
+### 4. Forward Compatibility

-`HTML` and `HTTP` provide "graceful failure" to mitigate [Protocol Risk](/tags/Protocol-Risk)<!-- tweet-end -->:  while it's expected that all clients can parse the syntax of `HTML` and `HTTP`, it's not necessary for them to be able to handle all of the tags, attributes and rules they see.
+`HTML` and `HTTP` provide "graceful failure" to mitigate [Communication Risk](/tags/Communication-Risk):  while it's expected that all clients can parse the syntax of `HTML` and `HTTP`, it's not necessary for them to be able to handle all of the tags, attributes and rules they see.
 The specification for both these standards is that if you don't understand something, ignore it.
 Designing with this in mind means that old clients can always at least cope with new features, but it's not always possible.

 `JavaScript` _can't_ support this:  because the meaning of the next instruction will often depend on the result of the previous one.

 Do human languages support forward compatibility?
 To some extent!
 New words are added to our languages all the time.
 When we come across a new word, we can either ignore it, guess the meaning, ask or look it up.
 In this way, human language has **Forward Compatibility** features built in.

-#### Protocol Implementation
+### 5. Protocol Implementation

-A second aspect of [Protocol Risk](/tags/Protocol-Risk) exists in heterogeneous computing environments where protocols have been independently implemented based on standards.
+A further [Communication Risk](/tags/Communuication-Risk) threat exists in heterogeneous computing environments where protocols have been independently implemented based on standards.
 For example, there are now so many different browsers, all supporting variations of `HTTP`, `HTML` and `JavaScript` that it becomes impossible to test a website comprehensively over all the different permutations.

-To mitigate as much [Protocol Risk](/tags/Protocol-Risk) as possible, generally we test web sites in a subset of browsers, and use a lowest-common-denominator approach to choosing protocol and language features.
+To mitigate as much risk as possible, generally we test web sites in a subset of browsers, and use a lowest-common-denominator approach to choosing protocol and language features.